 We also have time to check out some of the most picturesque places in town.
-Carmo and Carmelita churches with their stunning azulejo-tiled exterior is a perfect place for a new profile picture while the Clerigos Church and its tower offer stunning panoramic views of Porto.
+Carmo and Carmelita churches with their stunning azulejo-tiled exteriors (something Portugal is pretty famous for) are the perfect place for a new profile picture while the Clerigos Church and its tower offer stunning panoramic views of Porto.

 - Day 8 – Porto